Semi-Parametric Inducing Point Networks and Neural Processes: Experimental Details

 \subsection{UCI Classification Tasks}

-In \Cref{Performance on UCI Classification Datasets}, we report mean and std dev.for classification accuracy over 10 cv splits for Breast Cancer.
-We report results for 1 cv split for Kick and Income dataset because of computational load. \\ \textbf{Breast Cancer} dataset consists of 569 instances, 30 continuous features and 1 categorical target.\\ \textbf{Kick} dataset consists of 72,983 instances, 14 continuous, 17 categorical features and 1 categorical target.\\ \textbf{Income} consists of 299,285 instances, 6 continuous, 35 categorical features and 1 categorical target.\\ We provide hyperparameters grid searched for UCI datasets in \Cref{Transformer Hyperparameters UCI Dataset}.
-Additionally, we provide average ranking separated by Regression and Classification tasks in \Cref{Performance Summary on UCI Regression Datasets} and \Cref{Performance Summary on UCI Classification Datasets} respectively.
+In \Cref{Performance on UCI Classification Datasets}, we report results for 10 CV splits for Breast Cancer dataset and 1 CV split for Kick, Income, Forest Cover, Poker-Hand and Higgs Boson datasets.
+Number of splits were chosen according to computational requirements.
+Below we provide details about each dataset. \begin{itemize} \item \textbf{Breast Cancer} dataset consists of 569 instances, 31 continuous features, and 2 target classes. \item \textbf{Kick} dataset consists of 72,983 instances, 14 continuous and 18 categorical features, and 2 target classes. \item \textbf{Income} consists of 299,285 instances, 6 continuous and 36 categorical features, and 2 target classes. \item \textbf{Forest Cover} consists of 581,012 instances, 10 continuous and 44 categorical features, and 7 target classes. \item \textbf{Poker-Hand} consists of 1,025,010 instances, 10 categorical features, and 10 target classes. \item \textbf{Higgs Boson} consists of 11,000,000 instances, 28 continuous features, and 2 target classes. \end{itemize} We provide the range of hyperparameters for UCI datasets in \Cref{Transformer Hyperparameters UCI Dataset}.
+Additionally, we provide average ranking separated by Regression and Classification tasks in \Cref{Performance Summary on UCI Regression Datasets} and \Cref{Performance Summary on UCI Classification Datasets}, respectively.